GoogleCloudPlatform/community/tutorials/kubernetes-ml-ops.md

 Writing YAML files for Kubernetes can get repetitive and hard to manage, especially when there are multiple files and you need to execute them one by one.
-With the Kustomize utility, you can customize raw, template-free YAML files for multiple purposes, leaving the original YAML untouched and usable as is.
+With the Kustomize utility, you can customize raw, template-free YAML files for multiple purposes, leaving the original YAML untouched.

 #### Install Kustomize